l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 # Ansible Updates

-The `ansible-local` provisioning step defined in the packer build file above relies on a new ansible role (*ops-user*), to create an *ops* user account within the kvm image.
-This is a management account that can be used to access and maintain any instances of the virtual machine that get deployed to a runtime environment.
+The `ansible-local` provisioning step defined in the packer build file above relies on a new ansible role (*ops-user*), to create an *ops* user account within the KVM image.
+This is a management account that can be used to access and maintain any instances of the virtual machine that get deployed to a production or development runtime environment.

 Let's take a look at the definition of the *ops-user* role: